insign/Cloudflare-Data-Center-IATA-Code-list/README.md

 A special case has been added: `LOCAL` is used to identify the local network for use in the local network

-Pull requests and issuses are welcome ~
+Pull requests and issues are welcome ~